-The environmental and/or social (" E/S ") characteristics, promoted by the Mandate , consist in investing primarily in UCIs with superior ESG profiles .
+The environmental and/or social ("E/S") characteristics, promoted by the Mandate, consist in investing primarily in UCIs classified as article 8 SFDR with a minimum of 10% of sustainable investments within the meaning of SFDR Regulation and/or article 9 SFDR.

-The Mandate may invest in " internal " UCIs, i.e. UCIs managed by an Indosuez Wealth Management Group entity and/or in " external " UCIs, which are not managed by an Indosuez Wealth Management Group entity.
+The Mandate may invest in " internal " UCIs, i.e. UCIs managed by an Indosuez Wealth Management Group entity and/or in " external " UCIs, which are not managed by an Indosuez Wealth Management Group

-E/S characteristics promoted for investments in internal UCIs
+$\ensuremath{\mathsf{E/S}}$ characteristics promoted for investments in $\it internal\, UCls$

-The internal UCIS invested in by the Mandate are subject to a detailed look-through analysis of the ESG profile of the corresponding issuers, by applying the Indosuez Wealth Management Group's ESG rating methodology, as described below .
+The internal UCIS invested in by the Mandate are subject to a detailed look-through analysis of the ESG profile of the corresponding issuers, by applying the Indosuez Wealth Management Group's ESG rating methodology, as described below.